pramod-k-codes/devops-daws76s-notes/14-shell-script-4.md

 ```

 check the script by
-`sh -x 13v1-install-packages.sh ss j iw net-tools uy`
+`<font color="#000000">sh -x 13v1-install-packages.sh ss j iw net-tools uy</font>`

 Shiva-S14 - vid 3 - timestamp 27:20

-**alternative to copy pasting repo detaoils in instances**
+**alternative to copy pasting repo details in instances**

 Creation of DB (mongo db ) using shell script manually:

  we copy and paste the repo details in the instance using the vim or similar editor when we are doing it manually

-But in shell script the apporach is
+But in shell script the approach is

-> create a file which will contain the data you want to upload to a specific loation
+> create a file which will contain the data you want to upload to a specific location
 > export it using `cp` command , because editing is not possible with vim in shell and also makes things complicated
->

 When user is manually creating the DB